 Does feminism still matter?
 Are we in a post-feminist phase?
 Or does feminism matter more than ever?

 This paper explores the role of feminist ideas in understanding gender issues in education here in Aotearoa New Zealand.
 We explore contemporary feminist politics and debates.
-We introduce you to discourse analysis so you can critically analyse popular advice books that claim to know the best ways to ‘bring up’ girls and boys (assignment two).
+We introduce you to discourse analysis so you can critically analyse popular advice books that claim to know the best ways to ‘bring up’ girls and boys (assignment one).
 We explore a range of topics on creating gender-inclusive curriculum, pedagogy and policy, and ‘queering’ the curriculum, with lots of opportunities for debate and incorporation of media hot topics.

 |Paper title||Gender Issues in Education|